 Afghanistan Centre at Kabul University (ACKU) was established in 1989 as a central depository for information on Afghanistan.
-Since its inception, the centre has collected approximately 80,000 documents, 40 per cent of which are in the local Afghan languages, Dari and Pashto.
+Since its inception, the center has collected more than 120,000 items, 40 per cent of which are in the local Afghan languages, Dari and Pashto.

 ACKU houses a large and unique collection of books, documents, and films related to Afghanistan's history and struggle for independence.
 It collects information from a wide array of sources about current activities in our country, all of which will be vital in providing reliable information to policy planners, program implementers, and future leaders, including faculty members and students at all Afghan universities.
 All modern IT is available at the Centre for research related to Afghanistan.